StratoKit/strato-runner/README.md

-# StratoKit: Highly modular NodeJS project framework
+# Strato-Runner: Highly modular NodeJS project framework

+Light-weight tooling to make modular and maintainable applications in NodeJs, using a plugin pattern.

+Current development is happening in the [new-new-config branch](https://github.com/StratoKit/strato-runner/tree/new-new-config).

+Anything below this line is outdated:
+---

 # TODO